ExpressionEngine/ExpressionEngine-User-Guide/source/development/services/sidebar.rst

   :returns: $this
   :rtype: FolderList

+.. method:: withRemovalKey($key)

+  Sets the name of variable passed with the removal action.

+  :param string $key: The name of the variable with.
+  :returns: $this
+  :rtype: FolderList

 .. method:: withNoResultsText($msg)

   Sets the no results text which will display if this header's list(s) are empty.